rljacobson/Levenshtein/ReadMe.md

 I have tested this library extensively, but a single person is susceptible to making the same mistake over and over again.
 There is no substitute for quality peer review.
 I invite other people to test and critique this library and report back to me.

+I could also use some help with support for the Windows platform.
+(See open issues.)

 ## Authors and License

 Copyright (C) 2019-2024 Robert Jacobson.
 Released under the MIT license.